2023 Week of the Young Child®

 - Take a Family Trip for Berry Delicious Fun

 Work Together Wednesday

 You know the words to the song: “Clean up, Clean up, Everybody Do Your Share.”
-That’s right, pump up the music: it’s time for spring cleaning.
+That’s right, pump up the music: it’s time for spring cleaning!
 For Work Together Wednesday, teach children essential life skills such as responsibility, teamwork, independence and the importance of a clean environment and recycling.
-Partner with parents and families to host a classroom, playground, home or community clean-up.
+Partner with families to host a classroom, playground, home or community clean-up.
 Education.com recommends making it fun for children by skating for dust bunnies to clean hardwood floors or waxing on and off to wash cars and windows.

 - Prepare For Earth Day by Creating a Greener Earth

 Get those creative juices flowing and little hands dirty!
 Young children are naturally curious and creative and learn best by doing.
 Children learn problem-solving, fine motor and social skills through arts and crafts projects.
 For Artsy Thursday, encourage children to use their imaginations to create a work of art.
 Ask families to use art supplies and a large piece of paper to create a family tree or portrait.
 Want to get creative?
 Other options can include creating a Melted Bead Bowl or Decorated Egg Holder.
 Get helpful tips with the Arts At-Home Activity Sheet.